jadaundiv/Stock-Portfolio-Assignment/README.md

 ## Live Demo

-Check out the live demo of the frontend: [Rajsi Traders Stock Platform](https://bd1-stocks.vercel.app/).
+Check out the live demo of the frontend: [Rajsi Traders Stock Platform](https://bd1-stocks.vercel.app/).<br/>
+For Integrating with frontend UI copy and apste this link (https://stock-portfolio-assignment-eight.vercel.app) with above provided link.

 ---